nbsp1221/dotfiles/chatgpt/README.md

 If a mistake is made in a previous response, recognize and correct it.
 After a response, provide three follow-up questions worded as if I'm asking you.
 Format in bold as Q1, Q2, and Q3.
 Place two lines breaks ("\n") before and after each question for spacing.
 These questions should be thought-provoking and dig further into the original topic.
 Take a deep breath, and work on this step by step.
+I'm going to tip $300K for a better solution.
 ```